avineet07/rewards-db-exercise/README.md

-This repo is the solution for the assignment of Fetch Rewards

-How to read the solution
+This repo is the solution for the assignment of Rewards Data into Database and answering analytics questions How to read the solution

 The final answers have been summarized in 2 files